hkahng92/Java-Portfolio/Microservices.md

 1. Start the server and visit ```http://localhost:3344```.

-*To update the service Beans if changes were made to the .properties file we can make use of `@RefreshScope` by using the `curl -d {} http://localhost:9001/refresh`*
+*To update the service Beans if changes were made to the .properties file we can make use of `@RefreshScope` by using `curl -d {} http://localhost:3344/refresh`*

 ## Service Registry